swat-model/pySWATPlus/docs/userguide/read_output.md

 ## Read Time Series Data

 A standard `SWAT+` simulation generates TXT files with time series columns: `day`, `mon`, and `yr` for day, month, and year, respectively.
-To create a time series `DataFrame` that includes a new `date` column with `datetime.date` objects, and optionally save the output, you can use the following in-built method:
+To create a time series `DataFrame` that includes a new `date` column with `datetime.date` objects.
+Additionally, the method can optionally save the resulting DataFrame to a JSON file.
+This is controlled by the parameters `save_df` and `json_file`: setting `save_df=True` enables the saving process, and `json_file` specifies the path where the DataFrame will be written.

 ```python
 output = pySWATPlus.SensitivityAnalyzer().simulated_timeseries_df(